RP24: Lined biobed plus pesticide loading and washdown area

 - remove or divert any field drains that cross the site

-- cover the site with 140mm to 160mm of well compacted hardcore and at least 25mm of sand blinding
+- cover the site with 140 millimetres (mm) to 160mm of well compacted hardcore and at least 25mm of sand blinding, prior to installing the damp proof membrane

 - lay a reinforced concrete slab at least 150mm thick to falls of at least 1:100

-- construct a concrete bund around the perimeter of the slab, making sure that all concrete joints are sealed with a proprietary sealant
+- construct a raised concrete barrier (‘bund’) around the perimeter of the slab, making sure that all concrete joints are sealed with a proprietary sealant

-- direct the drain containing the silt trap to a tank or chamber (no larger than 1500 litres) from which pesticide washings can be pumped and disposed of
+- direct the drain containing the silt trap to a tank or chamber (no larger than 1500 litres) from which you can pump out and dispose of pesticide washings

 - make sure the holding tank is made from seamless polyethylene, glass-reinforced plastic (GRP) or pre-cast concrete

-- make sure the holding tank is sized according to local rainfall and the area of concrete (if there is no roof or cover)
+- make sure the holding tank is sized according to local rainfall and the area of concrete (if there’s no roof or cover)

 - make sure the whole structure is impermeable